ArctosDB/documentation-wiki/_how_to/How-to-Start-Object-Tracking.markdown

 ## How To Start Object Tracking in Arctos

-#### UNDER CONSTRUCTION
-### We are in the process of creating this How-To guide.
-If this guide doen't answer your questions, you can read this document:
+### If this guide doen't answer your questions, you can read this document:

 [Object Tracking How-To](https://docs.google.com/document/d/1TBN-1r6jz2-ODJRZdgvNC4peiE1TrGKfpLse2bOoyMs/edit?usp=sharing)